ndronos/c-nomorph/Adamson-2011/README.md

 a successor to BCPL and B (which Ritchie describes as "BCPL squeezed into 8k bytes of memory and filtered through [Ken] Thompson's brain").
 But this development wasn't driven by academic niceties or intellectual noodling.
+It was about getting stuff done.
+As Ritchie recall:

 (Adamson, 2011)
 ```